 Flutterwave will now be using Ripple Net following this development -- Ripple Net is designed to transfer money internationally quickly, safely and incredibly cheaply.
 In particular, Flutterwave will be using xCurrent, which aims at helping banks, remittance services, and financial institutions to perform international payments.

-World-over, there are many projects that target at providing cross-border payments cheaper for the vast unbanked populations in developing worlds, and it is expected that these will continue becoming popular in these economies.
+There are many projects across the world that are trying to provide cross-border payments cheaper for the vast unbanked populations in developing worlds, and it is expected that these will continue becoming popular in these economies.